windelmm/DisasterResponse/README.md

 ## Description

 This Project is part of Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
-The initial dataset contains pre-labelled tweet and messages from real-life disaster.
-The aim of the project is to build a Natural Language Processing tool that categorize messages.
+The initial dataset contains pre-labelled tweet and messages from real-life disaster with the goal to build a Natural Language Processing tool that categorize relevant messages.

 The Project is divided in three parts: